ppurka/btex/README.md

 ---------------

 A [zsh](http://www.zsh.org) completion file `_btex` is included.
-An elementary zsh completion can be achieved by simply adding the following line to your `zshrc`:
+An elementary zsh completion, without using the file `_btex`, can be achieved by simply adding the following line to your `zshrc`:

     $ echo 'compdef _gnu_generic btex' >> ~/.zshrc
     $ exec zsh